-The Hummingbird Centre is pleased to introduce neurofeedback to our clinic in 2019.
+The Hummingbird Centre is pleased to offer neurofeedback as an adjunct to psychotherapy.

 Neurofeedback or EEG Biofeedback is a specific form of biofeedback which gives the trainee moment-to-moment information about the rhythmic electrical activity from various places in the brain (EEG), and challenges the brain to modify certain components of it.

 Similar to training other biological measures, the trainee is soon able to induce changes in the brain wave patterns.
 These changes lead to improved flexibility and stability of the brain waves in general, which leads to improved flexibility and stability of behaviour in response to external demands on the person in the course of day-to-day activity.
 This is a profound demonstration of neuroplasticity, regardless of the origin of the disorder, be it genetic, developmental or the result of an acquired brain injury.

 Neurofeedback is able to produce improvement in symptoms of epilepsy, ADHD, addictions, PTSD, panic reactions, depression, sleep disorders, anxiety, and traumatic brain injury.
 Neurofeedback is also used in peak performance, to improve functioning and performance of elite athletes and business people.